Alessio Signorini

 Health Co-founded Evidation, CTO - product & eng, wearables/EHR, health AI

-I’m a very active technologist, tinkering daily with hardware and software on many projects, from IoT sensors and embedded systems to LLM-powered tools.
+I’m a very active technologist, tinkering daily with hardware and software on many projects, from IoT sensors to apps and LLM-powered tools.
 I advise and invest in early-stage startups, so let me know if you are building something cool.

 I’m also a regular speaker at industry and academic conferences on topics ranging from AI and health tech to search and digital biomarkers.
 My research spans web search, disease surveillance, and digital biomarkers: 18 publications, 10 patents, and ~3,000 citations on Google Scholar.
 I am a TechStars and Rock Health alumn, and a Robert Wood Johnson Foundation award recipient.
 Feel free to reach out via email or connect on social media.